learn-co-students/ruby-oo-relationships-practice-auto-shop-exercise-london-web-111819/README.md

 **CarOwner**

-  - Get a list of all owners
+  - Get a list of all owners - DONE

-  - Get a list of all the cars that a specific owner has
+  - Get a list of all the cars that a specific owner has - DONE

-  - Get a list of all the mechanics that a specific owner goes to
+  - Get a list of all the mechanics that a specific owner goes to - DONE

-  - Get the average amount of cars owned for all owners
+  - Get the average amount of cars owned for all owners - DONE

 **Car**

-  - Get a list of all cars
+  - Get a list of all cars - DONE

-  - Get a list of all car classifications
+  - Get a list of all car classifications - DONE

-  - Get a list of mechanics that have an expertise that matches the car classification
+  - Get a list of mechanics that have an expertise that matches the car classification - DONE

 **Mechanic**

-  - Get a list of all mechanics
+  - Get a list of all mechanics - DONE

-  - Get a list of all cars that a mechanic services
+  - Get a list of all cars that a mechanic services - DONE

   - Get a list of all the car owners that go to a specific mechanic